JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 We turned back as we headed down the block and saw the whole “party”—which seemed to consist of 6-8 people standing on the stoop and staring at us.

 If the Yentas were barking at me as I waited for my ride back in Brighton Beach, these Slopies were dead staring us with silence and judgement.
-While nobody explictly said we were non-Slope, deep Brooklyn rednecks we were still treated as such.
+While nobody explicitly said we were non-Slope, deep Brooklyn rednecks we were still treated as such.

 We got back in the car and all headed back home.
 I think I got back at 11:30pm and just headed straight to bed.